Advisory and Program Committees

 View the EAC Committee Terms of Reference

-Committee – Samantha Burgoyne, Peter Esselbach, Michelle Fenech, Ffion Hart, Allison Holley, Jane Keating, Frauke Lever, Jodie Long, Afrooz Najafzadeh, Daniel Rae, Anthony Wald
+Committee – Matthew Adams, Cain Brockley, Peter Esselbach, Michelle Fenech, Jane Keating, Afrooz Najafzadeh, Sarah Srayko, Anthony Wald, Caterina Watson

 The Sonographer Policy and Advisory Committee (SPAC), in collaboration with the ASA office, provides policy as well as advocacy advice and support to the Board of Directors in line with the Board’s strategic intent.
 It does this by identifying new and emerging policy and advocacy issues relevant to the ASA as they arise; and providing expert advice and where possible supporting this with research or other data on policy, industry and advocacy issues facing the sonography profession.

-The SPAC acts as the authoritative source and provides expertise on the technical aspects of sonography; and prioritises and developes professional standards, policies and guidelines.
+The SPAC acts as the authoritative source and provides expertise on the technical aspects of sonography; and prioritises and develops professional standards, policies and guidelines.

 View the SPAC Committee Terms of Reference

 Chair – Anthony Wald